Select language : EN | 中文

 This is the usual treatment for early-stage cervical cancer.
 In very early-stage cancer, a simple hysterectomy that involves removing the womb and cervix, and occasionally the fallopian tubes and ovaries, may suffice.

-In advanced stage 1 and some early stage 2 cervical cancer, a radical hysterectomy involving the removal of the cervix, womb, top of the vagina, surrounding tissue, lymph nodes, fallopian tubes and, sometimes, ovaries, are all removed.
+In advanced stage 1 and some early stage 2 cervical cancer, a radical hysterectomy involves the removal of the cervix, womb, top of the vagina, surrounding tissue, lymph nodes, fallopian tubes, and sometimes the ovaries.

 • Trachelectomy

-This is usually only suitable if the cancer is diagnosed at a very early stage, and offered to women who still want to have children in the future and want their womb preserved.
+This is usually only suitable if the cancer is diagnosed at a very early stage and offered to women who still want to have children in the future and want their wombs preserved.

 During the procedure, the cervix and upper part of the vagina are removed, leaving the womb intact, which will then be reattached to the lower part of the vagina.